Lindy Orthia and Rachel Morgain

 Political.
 The ‘P’ is all about power.
 How have political imperatives from governments constrained or enabled the science in your field?
 How might micro-power inequalities be influencing the ways you communicate, and even how you developed your ideas?

 Institutional.
 The first ‘I’ element asks how the institutions in which science is undertaken and shared shape scientific research, and public perceptions about it.
-How might the science you have undertaken have been impacted by your institutional context?
+How might the science you have undertaken have been impacted by your institutional context, such as whether it was public, private or community-based?

 Ideological.
 The second ‘I’ asks how ideological values, such as competition or egalitarianism, environmentalism or market forces, shape science, both in general and for you.
 Are you acknowledging your ideological lens?